 The team demonstrated the concept using orange peel.
 With that he recovered the precious metals from the battery waste efficiently.
 He then made functional batteries from these recovered metals, creating minimal waste in the process.

-Scientists say this waste-to-resource approach addresses both food waste and electronics waste, recycling batteries and supporting the development of a zero-waste circular economy.
+Scientists say this waste-to-resource approach addresses both food and electronics waste, recycling batteries and supporting the development of a zero-waste circular economy.

 An economy in which resources are kept in use for as long as possible.